Fool for Your Loving

-"Fool for Your Loving" is a song recorded by British hard rock band Whitesnake.
+"Fool for Your Loving" is a song recorded by English rock band Whitesnake.
 Originally released on their 1980 album Ready an' Willing, it was re-recorded for their 1989 album Slip of the Tongue.

 Background and Recording

 The song was Co-written by David Coverdale, Bernie Marsden and Micky Moody and was inspired by the breakup of Coverdale's first marriage.
 In Firecracker magazine, Coverdale said:

 "You can look at my first marriage and see "Fool for Your Loving" and "Don't Break My Heart Again."
 A lot of those were fueled by songs about a relationship that once was very positive but sadly was unfolding into not positive."
 The song was originally written for blues legend B. B. King.

 The song was the first big hit of Whitesnake's, reaching number 13 on the UK Singles Chart and number 53 on the U.S. Billboard Hot 100.

 This remains one of Whitesnake's most popular and well-known songs.
 David Coverdale has stated that he prefers the original to the 1989-version.

 A music video was also made, which features the band performing the song live on stage.